David92p/Lotto-Ticket-Generator/README.md

 # Lotto-Ticket

-### The following repository deals with emulating the game of the lottery according to the rules we have structured
+### The following game deals with emulating the lottery game according to 3 levels of progress divided as follows:

+-  Learning Path 1:
+   It introduces the base of our game with the tools you need to play

 ##### The official rules on the lottery are available at the following <a href="https://www.lotto-italia.it/lotto" target="_blank">Link</a>

 ## Good fun!